-“New Coke” almost spelt the end for the Coca Cola empire in 1985.
+“New Coke” almost spelt the end for the Coca-Cola empire in 1985.
 They changed the flavour of Coke and the American public were not having it!

 In probably the worst marketing decision of the 20th century, Coca-Cola tinkered with the recipe they had stuck to for the previous 99 years.
 The result, New Coke, was alleged to be a hit in research markets, with less of an acidic bite and more of a sweet, syrupy flavour – more like Pepsi.

-Coke was certain their refined taste would lead to a dramatic increase in the liquid-sugar market share.
+Coke was certain its refined taste would lead to a dramatic increase in the liquid-sugar market share.
 They were wrong.
 Fans revolted, stockpiling original Coke and selling it at a markup.
 Thousands of calls and letters flooded the company’s Atlanta headquarters.
 Company spokespeople tried damage control in the press, their flop sweat practically staining newspaper pages.

 New Coke wasn’t a peripheral product, but a replacement for what would come to be known as “Classic” Coke, inciting a burst of negative feedback.
 Consumers had an emotional investment in the drink.